henryh28/HackBright_Capstone/README.md

 # HackBright Capstone Project &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; ![logo](static/img/ch_logo.png?raw=true")

-{project name} is a platform that lets a group of people make decisions on what to do, faster so they spend more time doing and less time deciding.
+BunnyBeenz is a platform that lets a group of people make decisions on what to do, faster so they spend more time doing and less time deciding.

 ## Features
-+ TBA
++ User can create rooms using different voting methodology (Currently supports First Pass The Post and Random)
++ User can search for options to vote on and pull data from various APIs for boardgames, videogames, TV shows, and movies
++ Users in the same room can see real time update of available choices through the use of web sockets
++ User can chat with other users that are in the same room
++ For First Pass The Post rooms, users can view the current result of voting displayed in a variety of chart types using chart.js
++ Room owners can send SMS messages to invite users to their voting rooms

+Techologies used:
+**Backend** | Python, Flask, Postgresql, SQLAlchemy **Frontend** | HTML, CSS, Javascript, Bootstrap, jQuery, chartJS **API** | Boardgame Atlas, TMDB (The Movie Database), RAWG.io, Twilio **Other** | Jinja, BCrypt, Paypal

 #### Project Files